 Why you should make these now!

 - The base of energy balls are oats which are known to be a great source of fiber, a super healthy grain, and naturally gluten free.
-Oats have been proven to help reduce cholesterol, help with lowering blood sugar, and aid in digestion.
+Oats are proven to help reduce cholesterol, help with lowering blood sugar, and aid in digestion.
 They are known to be one of the world’s most nutrient dense foods.
 And, they are simple to prepare and delicious to eat!
-A real winner of an ingredient if you ask me.
+I love them for breakfast in these overnight oats and this smoothie.

 - Another great benefit comes from the nut butter in these energy bites.
 Nut butters provide a great source of protein which helps us feel fuller longer, especially combined with the oats.
-And since you can sub in any kind of nut butter, you customize the flavor to what your family likes.
+And since you can sub in any kind of nut butter (peanut butter and almond butter are our favorites) into the energy bites, you customize the flavors to what your family likes.

-- Lastly, they can satisfy the craving for something sweet while still being good for you.
+- These no bake energy bites can satisfy the craving for something sweet while still being good for you.

-- They can be mixed up in about 10 minutes and store well for about a week in the fridge.
-A great addition to meal planning and prepping!
+- Chocolate chip energy balls can be mixed up in about 10 minutes and store well for about a week in the fridge.
+They are a great addition to meal planning and prepping!

 A few notes on the ingredients: